Student Rights Under FERPA

 rights under FERPA.

-If the student believes the "Record" content to be inaccurate, he/she may submit a request for amendment of his/her record.
+If the student believes the "Record" content to be inaccurate, the student may submit a request for amendment of the student's record.
 Normally such matters will be satisfactorily settled in the course of informal discussion with the student.
-When this is not the case, the request and the challenge must be presented in writing to the record custodian who will inform the student of his/her decision within 45 days.
+When this is not the case, the request and the challenge must be presented in writing to the record custodian who will inform the student of a decision within 45 days.
 If the record custodian decides not to amend the record as requested, the record custodian will notify the student in writing of the decision and of the student’s right to a hearing regarding the request for amendment.
-If the student decides to pursue, he/she may then submit a written request for a hearing to the Registrar or designee, who will (1) appoint an Appeals Committee consisting of four "Record" custodians (none of whom is custodian of the "Record" in question), with one of the four designated as chair, and (2) designate a time and place for the first meeting and inform the student of the same.
-The Appeals Committee will convene with the student within 45 days from the date of receipt of the request, allowing the student, or his/her parents if the student is a dependent, to present relevant evidence.
-The student may be assisted or represented by counsel of his/her choice and at his/her own expense.
-A written decision based solely upon evidence presented at the hearing will be given to the student within 45 days after the conclusion of the hearing, including a summary of the evidence and reasons for the decision and notification of his/her right to place a statement in the "Education Record".
+If the student decides to pursue, the student may then submit a written request for a hearing to the Registrar or designee, who will (1) appoint an Appeals Committee consisting of four "Record" custodians (none of whom is custodian of the "Record" in question), with one of the four designated as chair, and (2) designate a time and place for the first meeting and inform the student of the same.
+The Appeals Committee will convene with the student within 45 days from the date of receipt of the request, allowing the student, or the student's parents if the student is a dependent, to present relevant evidence.
+The student may be assisted or represented by counsel of the student's choice and at the student's own expense.
+A written decision based solely upon evidence presented at the hearing will be given to the student within 45 days after the conclusion of the hearing, including a summary of the evidence and reasons for the decision and notification of the student's right to place a statement in the "Education Record".
 Thereupon, the student may submit to the Committee a written explanation to be inserted into the "Record".
 Note: This procedure does not provide for a hearing to contest an academic grade.

 - The right to provide written consent before the University discloses personally identifiable